Spatio-temporal model via Locally Adaptive Regression Splines: Main results

 It holds that provided that $V_n \geq \max\{V_n^*,1\}$, with $V_n^*$ as in Assumption \ref{assume:tv functions}{\bf{b}}. \end{theorem}

 Some comments are in order.
 First, the constrained estimator in Theorem \ref{thm:main tv} involves the constraint

-This is standard in Trend Filtering with arbitrary design points, see for instance a similar constraint in Problem 8 in \cite{sadhanala2019additive}.
+This is standard in {{Locally Adaptive Regression Splines and}} Trend Filtering with arbitrary design points, see for instance a similar constraint in Problem 8 in \cite{sadhanala2019additive}.
 Furthermore, the condition $V_n \geq V_n^*$ is meant to ensure that $f^*$ is feasible for the optimization problem (\ref{eqn:constrained}).
 A similar condition appeared in Theorem 1 in \cite{madrid2022risk}.
+We note that the result in Theorem \ref{thm:main tv} does not correspond exactly to the estimator defined in (\ref{eqn:e2}).
+This discrepancy arises because our proof relies on existing covering number results for total variation balls, which are only known to hold under an additional constraint involving the $\|\cdot\|_{\infty}$ norm.
+Since this constraint is not included in the construction of our estimator, we instead incorporate the condition (\ref{eqn:sum_zero}), following \citet{sadhanala2019additive}.
+This adjustment enables the use of an orthogonality argument based on projection onto the space of polynomials and its orthogonal complement; see Appendix \ref{sec-proof-thm2} for details.